AI Use Cases/Healthcare

 The AI Solution

-Revenue Institute builds healthcare-native intelligent document extraction that ingests documents directly from Epic, Cerner/Oracle Health, athenahealth, and Meditech systems via secure HL7 FHIR APIs, then applies domain-trained language models to extract structured data - prior auth requirements, clinical indicators, coding elements, and payer-specific documentation rules - with healthcare-grade accuracy.
+Revenue Institute builds healthcare-native intelligent document extraction that ingests documents directly from Epic, Cerner/Oracle Health, athenahealth, and Meditech systems via secure HL7 FHIR APIs, then applies domain-trained AI models to extract structured data - prior auth requirements, clinical indicators, coding elements, and payer-specific documentation rules - with healthcare-grade accuracy.
 The system learns your organization's payer contracts, coding guidelines, and documentation standards, then maps extracted data back into your revenue cycle and clinical workflows automatically.
 Unlike generic extraction, our models understand the difference between a contraindication that affects medical necessity and a side effect that doesn't; they recognize when a prior auth request is missing the attending physician's clinical justification versus when it's complete.

 Automated Workflow Execution